VTwin90/UN-PERFECT-DATE/TESTING.md

 * TCO10

 ### User Story:
-> As a first time user I want to have instructions on how to play the game so that I can easily understand the rules.
+> As a first-time user I want to have instructions on how to play the game so that I can easily understand the rules.

 Tests Covering story:
 * TC008

 ### User Story:
-> As a first time user I want to be able to start a game when I am ready.
+> As a first-time user I want to be able to start a game when I am ready.

 Tests Covering story:
 * TC008

 ### User Story:
-> As a first time user I want a way to start a new game when the current game has ended.
+> As a first-time user I want a way to start a new game when the current game has ended.

 Tests Covering story:
 * TCO10

 ### User Story:
-> As a first time user I want to be able to access the games external social accounts.
+> As a first-time user I want to be able to access the game's external social accounts.

 Tests Covering story:
 * TC007

 ### User Story:
-> As a first time user I want to be able to enjoy an interactive game that is fun and is replayable.
+> As a first-time user I want to be able to enjoy an interactive game that is fun and is replayable.

 Tests Covering story:
 * TC008